mscaudill/IntroStatLearn/README.md

 Tibshirani (2013).
 ___

-This is a well-written book that provides a thoruough introduction to statistical learning methods.
-The book and associated datasets are available on the [authors website](http://www-bcf.usc.edu/~gareth/ISL/).
-In addition,the [UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/) is a fantastic resource for many more publicly available datasets.

-Since I use python for data analysis, I decided to rewrite the labs and answer the applied questions using python and the following packages:
+This well-written book provides an excellent introduction to statistical learning methods.
+The algorithms and datasets used in the book are written in R. Since I use python for data analysis, I decided to rewrite the labs and answer the applied questions using python and the following packages:

 [Numpy](http://www.numpy.org/)<br>